SKU vs UPC Numbers: Differences & When to Use

 A full-featured POS system will help you manage and track all your SKUs and UPCs in a centralized location, synced across all store locations and sales channels.
 POS systems can automate SKU and UPC tracking and use information to deliver notifications and analytics reports about your business.

 While UPCs are more straightforward and give you less wiggle room, you’ll want to set up a naming convention for your SKUs that will work now and in the future.
 Consider business plans and, more importantly, your product expansion plans.
-Taking the time to set it up right in the beginning will pay off in the long run.
+Taking the time to properly set it up in the beginning will pay off in the long run.

 Bottom Line